An organism is one which lives an independent life.

 Entameba histolytica

-But if the population is more, the pain can be severe and need medical attention.
-Since it is an amoeba, it is called a shape altering single-celled parasite.
+But if the population is larger, the pain can be severe and require medical attention.
+Since it is an amoeba, it is called a shape-altering single-celled parasite.

 Toxoplasma gonodi

-This is an interesting protozoan that exists in the blood of man transmitted from cat through food and water contamination.
-It almost shows negligible symptoms in man for a very long time.
-And it is said to infect half of the human population in the world.
+This is an interesting protozoan that exists in the blood of man and is transmitted from cats through food and water contamination.
+It almost shows negligible symptoms in men for a very long time.
+It is said to infect half of the world’s human population.

-It reproduces in cat and spread mostly by improperly cooked meat, dairy products, etc.
+It reproduces in cats and is spread mainly through improperly cooked meat, dairy products, etc.

 Cryptosporidium is another protozoan that infects animals and humans.
-It is mostly transmitted by water.
+It is mainly transmitted by water.
 It causes diarrhea as it lives in the intestine.

 Giardia is a ciliated protozoan parasite that causes giardiasis.
 It is spread by contaminated drinking water.

 Leishmaniasis is a flagellate protozoan parasitic spread by the bite of a sandfly.
-The common symptoms are which causes skin sores, mucous ulcers in the nose, mouth, fever, anemia, liver, spleen and bone marrow damage.
+The common symptoms are skin sores, mucous ulcers in the nose and mouth, fever, anemia, and liver, spleen, and bone marrow damage.

 2. Bacteria parasites

-A parasite is one that stays in the host body and cannot live on its own without a host.
-But, most bacteria can be grown in lab cultures out of the host.
-So they are not classified as parasites but as pathogens.
-However, few bacteria are not grown in lab cultures making them classified as a parasite.
+A parasite stays in the host body and cannot live on its own without a host.
+However, most bacteria can be grown in lab cultures outside of the host.
+So, they are not classified as parasites but as pathogens.
+However, few bacteria are grown in lab cultures, classifying them as parasites.

-Mycobacterium leprae: This is a dreaded bacteria as per the world health organization and it has threatened the future existence of mankind in the past.
-This is a bacteria that can easily spread from an infected person to another just by air through salivary droplets.
+Mycobacterium leprae: This is a dreaded bacteria, as per the World Health Organization, and it has threatened the future existence of mankind in the past.
+This is a bacteria that can quickly spread from one infected person to another just by air through salivary droplets.

-These bacteria once entered into the human will stay in the body for a lifetime.
-However, it is discovered that these bacteria have lost the capacity to be grown in lab cultures.
-This is because their metabolic system is completely changed to just survive in the host.
+However, it is discovered that these bacteria have lost the capacity to grow in lab cultures.
+This is because their metabolic system is completely changed to survive in the host.

 Please understand most abortions occur within the first trimester where the fetus cannot live on its own.
 These single-cell organisms can.